Robertboy18/Personal-Website/_layouts/home.md

 <br>
 <br>
 <p style="text-align:justify; hyphens: auto;" hspace="30">
 I am a Ph.D. student in Mathematics and Computer Science at Caltech under Professor <a href = "http://tensorlab.cms.caltech.edu/users/anima/">Animashree Anandkumar (Nvidia)</a>.
 I work in the Artificial Intelligence and Machine Learning Group <a href="https://www.cms.caltech.edu/research/artificial-intelligence-and-machine-learning">(AI4Science)</a> group.
 I graduated with the Dean's Silver Medal in Science from the University of Alberta with a degree in Honors Mathematics and Computer Science.
-My research interests include Deep Learning, Neural Operators, AI4Science, AI4Math, LLM Reasoning and Optimization and Efficient training of foundational models.
+My research interests include Deep Learning, Neural Operators, AI4Science (Theory + Applications), AI4Math (Theorem proving in Lean + Autoformalization), LLM reasoning and Optimization and efficient training of foundational models.

 </p>
 <p style="text-align: justify; hyphens: auto;">